VarunShivaram56/MovieMatcher/README.md

 Project Features
 - Instant Movie Recommendations: Select a movie and get suggestions for similar titles.
 - Movie Posters: Each recommendation is accompanied by the official movie poster.
 - Intuitive Interface: The app is designed to be simple and user-friendly.
-- Customization: Expandable to include more advanced features such as user profiles and ratings.